-During the late 1980s, residents near the Depot became concerned about the environmental impacts of the Depot when Memphis Light, Gas and Water Division (MLGWD) closed three (3) drinking water wells in the Allen Well Field.
+During the late 1980s, residents near the Depot became concerned about the environmental impacts of the Depot when Memphis Light, Gas and Water Division (MLGWD) closed three (3) drinking water wells in the Allen Well Field, all found to contain volatile organic compounds.
 With the site investigations initiated by the DLA in 1981 came a variety of other activities that further aroused community concern, including the taking of soil samples and the drilling of monitoring wells in and around the Depot properties.
+The Army did little to directly address community concerns, as DLA provided information regarding the environmental process to the Memphis area media.

 Upon its placement on the National Priorities List (NPL), the Depot conducted a press conference to provide IRP information to the public via the local media.
-At this time, the Depot began preparing its Community Relations Plan.
-In order to prepare the Community Relations Plan, the Depot conducted community interviews.
-During the week of May 17, 1993, the Depot's community interview team talked one-on-one with 16 individuals from the surrounding community and from Memphis environmental/citizen groups.
+At this time, the Depot began preparing a formal Community Relations Plan, which would outline activities for sharing information with the community on the environmental activities, as well as listening to community concerns.
+In order to prepare the Community Relations Plan, the Depot conducted community interviews to identify issues of importance that needed to be addressed and the level of understanding of the environmental cleanup activities.
+During the week of May 17, 1993, the Depot's community interview team spoke one-on-one with 16 individuals from the surrounding community and from Memphis environmental/citizen groups.
 Concerns expressed during the community interviews included the possible relationship between the Depot's past hazardous substances handling and disposal activities and health problems in the community.
-The health concerns included cancer, kidney problems, skin rashes, blood lead poisoning, miscarriages and still births.
-Refer to Appendix B for the Community Interview Questionnaire.
+The community health concerns included cancer, kidney problems, skin rashes, blood lead poisoning, miscarriages and still births.
+Refer to Appendix C for the Community Interview Questionnaire.